suweiyang0106/suweiyang0106.github.io/_pages/cv.md

 Work experience
 ======
 * Aug 2023 - present: Graduate researcher
-  * University of Utah
+  * Company: University of Utah
-  * Duties included: looking for the problem and try to figure it out.
+  * Duties: Look for the problem and try to figure it out.
   * Supervisor: Shandian Zhe

 * May 2020 - Nov 2022: Firmware engineer
-  * Silicon motion
+  * Company: Silicon Motion
-  * Duties included: Firmware development and verification/IC verification
+  * Duties: Firmware development and verification/IC verification

 Skills
 ======